 A common misconception is that once you get your dog microchipped, you will be able to track them using GPS.
 This is false: microchips only help you identify your dog; not track them.
 Microchips are the size of a grain of rice, so they’re not big enough to hold the technology that is required for a GPS tracking device.

-So while a microchip will help identify your dog if they are lost and found again, the only thing that can help you track and follow your dog in real-time is a GPS dog tracker like the Tractive GPS.
+So while a microchip will help identify your dog if they are lost and found again, the only thing that can help you track and follow your dog in real-time is a GPS dog tracker.

 Here’s a quick distinction between microchips and GPS trackers – so you can tell the difference and why it matters: